ben-razor/crypto-funk-app-doc/README.md

 }
 ```

-Back in our main App.js file we use these helpers to deploy the contract:
+Back in our main App.js file we use those helpers to deploy the contract:

 ```javascript
 function App() {